 3. Writing words on flash cards and memorizing daily

-Knowing more vocabualry will help you learn Korean faster.
+Knowing more vocabulary will help you learn Korean faster.
 The problem is that traditional memorization methods can be inefficient, inconvenient, and downright boring.
+This is especially true if you’re studying for the TOPIK.

 SRS systems can help!